No. 51: Randy Johnson

 The campy bobblehead giveaways at USC came far after his college career was finished.

-Dedeaux told the story once about going to the mound to talk to the freshman Johnson as they were playing a game at Stanford.
+Dedeaux told the story about going to the mound to talk to the freshman Johnson as they were playing a game at Stanford.

 “The leadoff hitter tripled, so I went out to tell him to pitch from a windup, not a stretch,” said Dedeaux.
 “He told me he had to pitch from a stretch because of the runner at first.
 I told him there wasn’t anyone on first.
 He turned and pointed … at the Stanford first-base coach.
-Wouldn’t it have been something if he threw over there, trying to pick him off?”

-“Randy’s enthusiasm is genuine.
+USC assistant baseball coach Keith Brown defended Johnson: “Randy’s enthusiasm is genuine.
 He means it when he congratulates players after good fielding plays.
 He’s glad the play was made.
 What he does is beneficial, too.
 We play better defense behind him.”

 The other part of that story